Peter Sutcliffe: 1976

-Sutcliffe committed his next murder in Leeds on 20 January 1976, when he stabbed 42-year-old Emily Monica Jackson fifty-two times.
+Sutcliffe committed his next murder in Leeds on 20 January 1976, when he stabbed 42-year-old Emily Monica Jackson fifty-six times.
 In dire financial straits, Jackson had been persuaded by her husband to engage in prostitution, using the van of their family roofing business.
 Sutcliffe picked up Jackson, who was soliciting outside the Gaiety pub on Roundhay Road, then drove about half a mile to some derelict buildings on Enfield Terrace in the Manor Industrial Estate.
 Sutcliffe hit Jackson on the head with a hammer, dragged her body into a rubbish-strewn yard, then used a sharpened screwdriver to stab her in the neck, chest and abdomen.
-He stamped on her thigh, leaving behind an impression of his boot.
+He also stamped on her thigh, leaving behind an impression of his boot.

 Sutcliffe attacked 20-year-old Marcella Claxton in Roundhay Park on 9 May.
 Walking home from a party, Claxton accepted an offer of a lift from Sutcliffe.
 When she got out of the car to urinate, he hit her from behind with a hammer.
 Claxton survived and testified against Sutcliffe at his trial.
 At the time of this attack, Claxton had been four months pregnant and subsequently miscarried her baby.
 She required multiple, extensive brain operations and suffered from intermittent blackouts and chronic depression.